 Validation can be structured into two categories: automatic validation and manual validation.
 Automatic validation is integrated into the portal as participants fill out their Assessments, and consists of errors and warnings displayed in the portal to ensure that Assessment submissions are complete and accurate.
 Manual validation takes place after submission, and consists of document and text review to check that the answers provided in Assessment are backed up by concrete evidence.
-Manual validation is performed by GBCI.

 Automatic validation consists of errors and warnings displayed to participants as they fill out their Assessments.
 Some of the rules implemented are:

 - Checks on existence: